51 Foods That Start With U: The Unbelievable Food List!

 Usban is a traditional Tunisian sausage meal.
 It is stuffed with a mix of rice, lamb, chopped liver and heart, and herbs.
 There are several varieties of usbans, but the herbs and spices typically used are cayenne pepper, turmeric, cinnamon, and black pepper.
 Dried mint, parsley, and dill are also added.

-The herbs and spices are added to spring onion, tomato, rice, and vegetable oil.
+The spices are then added to a mix of spring onions, tomato, rice, and vegetable oil.
 The mixture is then stuffed inside a sheep’s intestine and boiled and then fried.
 Usban is usually served with a dish or rice or couscous.

 32. Ugali